BDeshiDev/BDeshidev.github.io/_posts/22-12-22-Designing the story for ControlOverride-Schrödinger’s protagonist on a budget.md

 # What’s next?
 In my next post, I’ll talk about the design of Control:Override’s puzzles and mechanics.

-For now, you can check out the game on steam and itch.
+For now, you can check out the game on [steam](https://store.steampowered.com/app/1406090/ControlOverride/) and [itch.io](https://b-deshidev.itch.io/control-override).